Services

 -

 FREEDOM DREAMERS explores the dreams and aspirations of Black writers before us and among us.
-Led by archivist Melissa J. Nelson, this workshop will bring participants in conversation with rare text published between 1790-1902.
+Led by archivist Melissa J. Nelson, this workshop will bring participants in to think alongside rare text published between 1790-1902.
 Discover the personal narratives of Black authors who wrote in resistance to the colonial imagination.
 Participants will be guided through writing exercises to reflect on, remember, and document Black dreams.
 We are holding space for the possibilities of Black life.

 Reviews: